recyclarr/recyclarr/wiki/Configuration-Reference.md

 - Each YAML file may have one or more service configurations.
 This means you can have one file define settings for just Sonarr, Radarr, or both services.
 The program will only read the configuration from the file relevant for the specific service subcommand you specified (e.g.
-  `trash sonarr` will only read the Sonarr config in the file, even if Radarr config is present)
+  `recyclarr sonarr` will only read the Sonarr config in the file, even if Radarr config is present).

-> **Remember**: If you do not specify the `--config` argument, the program will look for `trash.yml`
+> **Remember**: If you do not specify the `--config` argument, the program will look for
-> in the same directory where the executable lives.
+> `recyclarr.yml` in the same directory where the executable lives.

 # YAML Reference